DeepBlueRobotics/training/docs/section-2/electronics.md

     - Attached to motor or built into motor
     - Record how much a motor has spun
         - Can find RPM, distance spun, etc
+    ### Different types of encoders:
+    #### 1) Relative Encoders:
+    - Measure relative distance
+    - Give informations about motion of the shaft in 2 directions (positive and negative) and only provide data while the shaft is rotating.
+Requires a reference point; the distance value returned will depend on the position of the encoder when the robot was turned on or the encoder value was last reset.
+    - Where to plug in:
+        - The motor wire (six pins, comes out of the side of the motor, rainbow) = relative encoder.
+        - Goes into the side of the motor controller
+        - Plug in from NEO/NEO550
+    - Class to use:
+        - Use the Encoder class AKA Quadrature encoder

+    #### 2) Absolute Encoder:
+    - Give the absolute coordinate of the parts in a robot, work under any circumstances like the robot breaking down etc.
+    - Duty Cycle Encoders are a type of absolute encoder and output a pulse where the length of a pulse is proportional to the absolute position of the encoder.
+    - Where to plug in:
+        - Input goes into the top of the motor controller
+        - Output goes into RoboRIO
+    - Class to use:
+        - DutyCycleEncoder

 - navX
     - Measures the angle turned for the robot
 - Limelight